dxing97/libdiscord/CODING_NOTES.md

 Heartbeats are expected approximately every 42 seconds and can be delayed by up to 10 seconds as of December 2017.
 This should not be treated as a hard rule.
 Since we have a leeway of 10 seconds, using seconds as our precision for keeping track of heartbeat intervals shouldn't pose a problem in the near future.
+If the margin of error shrinks, use ms to keep track of heartbeat intervals

 User initiated disconnection from the gateway should be taken to mean closure of the bot (for now)